David-B3/Statistics_Multiple-Mean-Comparison_ANOVA_and_Non-Parametric-Tests/README.md

-# Perform a STEP by STEP multiple mean comparison analysis on R.
+# Perform a STEP by STEP multiple mean comparison analysis on R
 This code has been developed to realize the complete process of a multiple mean comparison (ANOVA and non-parametric tests) on R.

 It is composed of: